What term refers to the process of managing areas based on the presence of pests and potential infestation?

 Prepare for the TruGreen General Pest Management 7A Test.
 Study with flashcards and multiple choice questions.
 Improve your chances of success with hints and explanations for each question.
 Get exam-ready!

-The correct term for the process of managing areas based on the presence of pests and potential infestation is integrated pest management.
-This approach encompasses a holistic methodology that combines various management strategies and practices to control pest populations in an environmentally and economically sound manner.
+The term that accurately describes the process of managing areas based on the presence of pests and potential infestation is integrated pest management.
+Integrated pest management, often abbreviated as IPM, is a comprehensive approach that combines multiple strategies for pest control.
+These strategies may include cultural, physical, biological, and chemical controls tailored to reduce pest populations while minimizing impact on the environment and non-target organisms.

 Subscribe